mrmike/Ok2Curl/README.md

 Ok2Curl.set(client);
 ```

-By default Ok2Curl generate logs with `Ok2Curl` tag and log level set to`Log.DEBUG`.
+By default Ok2Curl generates logs with `Ok2Curl` tag and log level set to`Log.DEBUG`.
 You can easily change this by calling
 ```java
 Ok2Curl.set(client, "MyTag", Log.DEBUG);
 ```